superuser-blog/superuser/superuser_hugo/content/posts/2017-04-09-tuning-hbase.md

 ### 10. Compression and Datablock Encoding

-This is one more functionality HBase provides for which there is no reason not to use it. <a href="//hadoop-hbase.blogspot.in/2016/02/hbase-compression-vs-blockencoding_17.html" target="_blank" rel="noopener noreferrer">This article</a> provides more insights into this.
+This is one more functionality HBase provides for which there is no reason not to use it.
+[This article](https://hadoop-hbase.blogspot.in/2016/02/hbase-compression-vs-blockencoding_17.html) provides more insights into this.
 While this may impact the performance a little but it will save you lots of disk space.

 As I said, this list is not exhaustive and there is a lot you can do while tuning hbase.
-Take a look at <a href="//hbase.apache.org/0.94/book/performance.html" target="_blank" rel="noopener noreferrer">this</a> chapter from HBase book.
-You also can perform <a href="//superuser.blog/hbase-benchmarking/" target="_blank" rel="noopener noreferrer">benchmarking</a> after tuning parameters so that you know how that particular change affected the performance.
+Take a look at [this](https://hbase.apache.org/0.94/book/performance.html) chapter from HBase book.
+You also can perform [benchmarking](https://superuser.blog/hbase-benchmarking/) after tuning parameters so that you know how that particular change affected the performance.

 Happy Tuning 😀